BrunnerLivio/agile-ipsum/CONTRIBUTING.md

 ## Reporting Issues

-If you have found a bug, spelling mistake, or anything related to an example that you feel could be improved, please create a new issue here on GitHub.
+If you have found a bug, spelling mistake, or anything related to the words that you feel could be improved, please create a new issue here on GitHub.

 An issue can be raised by clicking the 'Issues' tab at the top of the repository, followed by the Green 'New issue' button.
 When submitting an issue, please thoroughly and concisely describe the problem you are experiencing, or improvement you feel could be made, so that we may easily understand and resolve the issue in a timely manner.